bravetux/screen_recorder/README.md

-readme_content = """# 🎥 Screen & Audio Recorder with Hotkeys and GUI
+## 🎥 Screen & Audio Recorder with Hotkeys and GUI

 This Python application allows you to record your screen and audio simultaneously, take screenshots, and combine the recordings into a single video file using FFmpeg.
 It features a Tkinter-based GUI and global hotkeys for easy control.